jackfsuia/LLM-Data-Cleaner/README_en.md

 # LLM-Data-Cleaner
 English | [简体中文](README.md)
 ## Background
 In future human will use LLM to preprocess all data.
 This project assembles LLMs and old tools to generate or clean data for academic use.
-For now it supports OCR, using various models like PaddleOCR, OpenAI, qwen, moonshot.
+For now it supports OCR, using various models like PaddleOCR, OpenAI, Llava, qwen, moonshot.
 ## Start
 Clone and enter the repo
 ```bash